What is FMT and where to get a Fecal Microbiota Transplant

 Some of the conditions that might be treatable with FMT include:

-Inflammatory bowel disease: FMT has been shown to be effective in around 30% of patients with ulcerative colitis and Crohn's disease.
+Inflammatory bowel disease — FMT has been shown to be effective in around 30% of patients with ulcerative colitis and Crohn's disease.
+Some rare donors have been 100% effective.

-Metabolic disorders: FMT has shown potential for metabolic disorders such as obesity and diabetes.
-But more research is needed before it can be accepted as a viable treatment for things like weight loss.
+Metabolic disorders — FMT has shown potential for metabolic disorders such as obesity and diabetes.
+However, more research is needed before it can be approved as an effective treatment for things like weight loss.

-Mental health: Research on the gut-brain axis has elucidated the importance of the gut microbiome in mental health disorders like depression, anxiety, and bipolar.
-And FMT has already been shown to be beneficial in some early clinical trials.
+Mental health — Research on the gut-brain axis has elucidated the importance of the gut microbiome in mental health disorders like depression, anxiety, and bipolar.
+FMT has already been shown to be beneficial in some early clinical trials.

 FMT may also have potential applications in the treatment and prevention of cardiovascular disease, cancer, and more, but the research is still in the early phases.